Seaside, Florida: History

 The community was first constructed in 1981.

 The idea behind Seaside came in 1946, when the grandfather of future founder Robert S. Davis bought 80 acre of land along the shore of Northwest Florida as a summer retreat for his family.

 In 1978, Davis inherited the parcel from his grandfather, and aimed to transform it into an old-fashioned beach town, with traditional wood-framed cottages of the Florida Panhandle.
-Davis, his wife Daryl and, the architectural partners and Driehaus Prize winners, Andrés Duany and Elizabeth Plater-Zyberk of Duany Plater-Zyberk & Company toured the south studying small towns as a basis for planning Seaside.
+Davis, his wife Daryl, and the architectural partners and Driehaus Prize winners Andrés Duany and Elizabeth Plater-Zyberk of Duany Plater-Zyberk & Company toured the south studying small towns as a basis for planning Seaside.
 The final plan was complete around 1985.

-The town was used as the main filming location of the 1998 film The Truman Show.
+In 1998, the town was transformed again to provide the set for the film The Truman Show.
+Several notable locations from the 1998 film starring Jim Carrey can still be visited today.

 Location

 Seaside is located along County Road 30A immediately adjacent to the Gulf of Mexico.
 Via County Road 30A, Rosemary Beach is 8 mi (13 km) to the southeast, and Miramar Beach is 16 mi (26 km) to the northwest (via County Road 30A to US 98).